dominictarr/normalized-index/README.md

 ![seek-vs-search-vs-iterate](./chart.png)

+(note to self: the script to generate this data is in `binary-search-async/test/seek.js`)

 The bottom axis is the average distance we want to jump ahead.
 Iteration always costs the same because it just reads everything, giving us a lower bound.
 Seek and Search are both worse than